 1932 US Highway 87 East

 Lockwood, Montana 59101

 (406) 252-6022 x.4

-John Fitzgerald has been in education for 18 years.
-He has been in Red Lodge for 16 years, and this is his 6th year as superintendent.
+John Fitzgerald has been in education for 19 years.
+He has been in Red Lodge since 2003, and became superintendent in 2013.
 Prior to Red Lodge, he served as a 4/5th-grade teacher, principal and activities for Roosevelt Middle School and John also taught in Cut Bank as a 4th-grade teacher.
-John has been married to Annie for 16 years and has three children, Kate, Nolan, and Shea.
+John is married to Annie and has three children, Kate, Nolan, and Shea.
 They live in Red Lodge and love the community.

 John enjoys his position as superintendent and the challenges it brings.
 He believes in the standards and will continue to provide students with a rigorous curriculum and a safe atmosphere.
 Johns was excited to join the ACE Board to bring his perspective and collaborate with colleagues in hopes of continuing the consortium’s vision and mission.
 John believes in the standards that ACE has established, and wants to ensure ACE continues to provide districts with the best curricular and professional development available.

 “Choose a job you love, and you will never have to work a day in your life.” – Confucius